eljimmo/DB-Browser-SQLIT/README.md

 Remember to "write" like in vim for changes to be saved.

-Reember the Alamo & Power Query in Excel
+Remember Power Query in Excel